Graylog2/documentation/pages/archiving/usage.rst

 REST API
 --------

-The archive plugin also offers a REST API that you can use to automate archive creation if you have some special requirements and need a more flexible way to do this.
+Graylog Archive also offers a REST API that you can use to automate archive creation if you have some special requirements and need a more flexible way to do this.